Gabriel Poole

-Gabriel Poole (1934–2020) was an internationally recognised, award-winning Australian architect, known for innovative, lightweight designs that are site and climate responsive.
+Gabriel Poole (1934–2020) was an internationally recognised Australian architect, known for lightweight designs that are site and climate responsive.
 His ‘Tent House’ in Eumundi won the Royal Australian Institute of Architects (RAIA) Queensland Innovation Award, the Robin Dods Award and the RAIA National Robin Boyd Award in 1991.
-In 1998 Poole was awarded the nation's highest architectural award, RAIA Gold Medal, for his lifetime contribution to Australian architecture.
-He was also an advocate of housing affordability, pioneering low-cost, pre-fabricated designs.
+In 1998 Poole was awarded the nation's highest architectural award, the RAIA Gold Medal, for his lifetime contribution to Australian architecture.
+He was also an advocate of housing affordability, creating low-cost, pre-fabricated designs.

 Early life and entry into architecture

 Poole was born in Ipswich in 1934 and was educated at Toowoomba Preparatory School and The Southport School, where he befriended fellow Queensland architectural figure, Geoffrey Pie.
 Poole was a Queensland Junior Boxing Champion.
 After leaving school in Grade 10, he worked as a jackaroo in Central Queensland from 1951 to 1955.

 Initially keen to study medicine, Poole was persuaded by friends Robin Gibson and John Dalton to pursue architecture, and so in 1957 Poole commenced work as a draftsman with Gibson in Brisbane.
-During this time, he started architectural studies at the Central Technical College (now Queensland University of Technology) and completed the design of his first house in Sherwood.
+During this time, he started architectural studies at the Central Technical College (now the Queensland University of Technology) and completed the design of his first house in Sherwood.
 He left Brisbane in 1963 to travel to London where he worked for H.T Cadbury Brown, and Powell & Moya.